 The objective behind the program is to identify and support young scientist research excellence in Brazil and to contribute to building a conducive environment to scientific research.
 The projects – in the areas of natural sciences, computer science and mathematics – must tackle essential issues, be creative, audacious and innovative.
 Applications geared solely towards answering utility questions only related to applied sciences without any impact on the production of knowledge are not part of the scope of the program.

-Every year Serrapilheira will finance up to twelve young scientists, providing funds between 200 thousand reais and 700 thousand reais, for a three-year period, with a large degree of flexibility in the use of the resources.
+Every year Serrapilheira will finance up to ten young scientists, providing funds between 200 thousand reais and 700 thousand reais, for a three-year period, with a large degree of flexibility in the use of the resources.
 Funding may be extended for an indefinite period of time.
 The selection process is followed up by external partners (for further details, please click on Serrapilheira selection process).

 Beyond simply offering resources, the program offers training, workshops, and events to connect researchers, such as the annual Serrapilheira Scientific Retreats.
 The goal is to enhance grantees’ training and advance their career development, as well as to create spaces for interdisciplinary cooperation and encourage initiatives supporting diversity in science, science outreach, and open science.

 For details on the researchers receiving support, click on this link (in Portuguese).

 Science Outreach Program

 Starting 2021, the science outreach program will focus support on professional media and journalism initiatives.